• Skip to content

 • Updates

 This topic area covers statistics and information relating to smoking in pregnancy in Hull including local strategic need and service provision.
-Further information relating to smoking is also available under Smoking Among Adults under Lifestyle Factors within Adults and under Smoking Among Young People under Lifestyle Factors within Children and Young People.
+Further information relating to smoking is also available under Smoking and Vaping Among Adults under Lifestyle Factors within Adults and under Smoking and Vaping Among Young People under Lifestyle Factors within Children and Young People.

 This page contains information from the Office for Health Improvement & Disparities’ Fingertips.
 Information is taken ‘live’ from the site so uses the latest available data from Fingertips and displays it on this page.
 As a result, some comments on this page may relate to an earlier period of time until this page is next updated (see review dates at the end of this page).